Writing letters to insurance companies

 Correspondence Basics: Laying the Foundation for Every Successful Letter to Your Insurance

-• Complete sender details with telephone number
+• Complete sender details with phone number

 • Correct address of the insurance company